gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Error.
 Error.
 Error."

 "Well,
-that's the one that's got my sister and the others, so if you'll help us, maybe we can help you."
+your gee ex whatever has got my sister and the others, so if you'll help us, maybe we can help you."
 Maddy had no idea *how* they could help,